BinaryDennis/SwiftPocketBible/OverviewInfo/EncodingAndDecoding.md

 # Encoding and decoding

-`Codable` is a protocol your types can conform to for easy encoding and decoding (serialization and deserialization).
-If a type implements `Codable`, and all it's properties also implement `Codable` (Foundation types typically do), the Swift compiler will automatically implement the protocol for you without any extra work required.
+`Codable` is a protocol a type can conform to for easy encoding and decoding (serialization and deserialization).
+If a type implements `Codable`, and all it's properties also implement `Codable` (Foundation types typically do), the Swift compiler will automatically implement the protocol without any extra work required.

 ### :warning: Note: Codable is only available in Swift 4.0 and later